The Hybrid Office • Comfortable Work From Anywhere

 Available Monday through Friday, 8am to 6pm CT

 VESA© defines standards for mounting interfaces on monitors and TVs.
 The advantages of the VESA mount standard are many: It allows low-cost installation of displays into a broad range of applications while positioning screens for increased flexibility and ergonomic benefit.
-Use this guide to determine your monitor’s VESA compatibility to verify it will attach to a VESA Mount product.
+Use this guide to determine your monitor’s VESA compatibility to verify it will attach to a monitor mount product.

 Remember when choosing a VESA mount, use Hole Pattern and Monitor Weight as the primary criteria for determining compatibility.
 Screen Size is only a factor when surrounding space constrains installation of a display.
 The table above reflects VESA guidelines for display manufacturers.